 Ammunition–the cartridge at 30 Caliber or 7.62 mm was too heavy to carry in large quantity if the weapon fired semi or fully automatic.
 Magazines to achieve the overwhelming fires desired with large volume rapid fire in a concentrated area would be too large to work in a fast and furious fight.
 Worse, the large caliber bullet on fully automatic capability was almost impossible to control in a lowered position when fired from an unsupported standing position—the fire quickly rose too high.
 And the amount of this heavy large cartridge that would be needed at higher volumes of fire would tax the tactical re-supply capability and possibly create overwhelming demand on operational logistics and production.

 For the most part with some notable exceptions, operations around the globe did not move to large scale trench affected combat.
-But there were enough situations that the tactical need for a weapon based on the refining assault rifle concept held (a fully automatic weapon of reduced length and weight with a muzzle blast recoil straight back to the but of the weapon and an intermediate cartridge between a pistol and a standard rifle cartridge that could be carried in quantity but retained adequate aimed fire and wounding ability out to 250-500 meters the typicl engagement ranges for modern infantry combat).
-The standard rifle cartridges retained the ability to reach out to 700-800 meters the distance that infantry attacks are often detected moving forward, a capability that would present as a problem later.
+But there were enough situations that the tactical need for a weapon based on the refining assault rifle concept held (a fully automatic weapon of reduced length and weight with a muzzle blast recoil straight back to the butt of the weapon and an intermediate cartridge between a pistol and a standard rifle cartridge that could be carried in quantity but retained adequate aimed fire and wounding ability out to 250-500 meters (the typical engagement ranges for modern infantry combat).
+The standard rifle cartridges retained the ability to reach out to 700-800 meters, the distance that infantry attacks are often detected moving forward, a capability that would present as a problem later.

-But, in this weapons mix, the M60s were the platoon’s primary means of sustained final protective fires in a position was under assault.
+But, in this weapons mix, the M60s were the platoon’s primary means of sustained final protective fires if a position was under assault.
 A skilled opponent would do all possible to identify the location of these weapons to destroy them with mortar fire or other means.
-Since assaulting infantry are often detected beyond 700-800 meters, a means of blunting or stopping an assault with the preceding family of weapons in the platoon of the 1940s and 50s with the M1 rifle, BAR and M1919 Machinegun, all 30 calibre weapons, was to engage the infantry assault force at 700-800 meters with the BAR (Browning Automatic Rifle–three per platoon) and some M1s to slow the attack and create a target for mortar and supporting artillery fire.
-This technique could often cripple an infantry attack, at least weaken it.
+Since assaulting infantry are often detected beyond 700-800 meters, a means of blunting or stopping an assault with the preceding family of weapons in the platoon of the 1940s and 50s with the M1 rifle, BAR (Browning Automatic Rifle–three per platoon) and M1919 Machinegun, all 30 calibre weapons, was to engage the infantry assault force at 700-800 meters with the BAR and some M1s to slow the attack and create a target for mortar and supporting artillery fire.
+This technique could often cripple an infantry attack or at least weaken it.
 And it did not expose the platoon’s machineguns before they engaged any surviving infantry in the final protective fires.

 The Viet Nam war had wound down and the sense that this critical fires deficiency in the rifle platoon needed to be fixed got attention.
-The U. S. Army Infantry Board was tasked as part of this effort to plan and initiate a combined developmental and operational second test of three candidate systems for what would become the squad automating weapon.
-Three candidates were to be evaluated—a Philco Ford, Maremont Corporation and an in-house Rodman Labs system (Rock Island Arsenal).
-The test planned an extensive program of four months to bring the initial support unit through the full machinegun qualification tables and then begin the comprehensive evaluation of systems
+The U. S. Army Infantry Board was tasked as part of this effort to plan and initiate a combined developmental and operational second test of three candidate systems for what would become the squad automated weapon.
+Three candidates to be evaluated were—a Philco Ford, Maremont Corporation and an in-house Rodman Labs system (Rock Island Arsenal).
+The test planned an extensive program of four months to bring the initial support unit through the full machinegun qualification tables and then begin the comprehensive evaluation of systems.

 The length of the test and its concentration on gunnery only was a concern given the brigade’s new mission as the heavy force brigade for the XVIIIth Airborne Corps at Ft.
 Bragg, North Carolina.
 The length of the test meant that the troops tactical skills, less gunnery skills, would potentially deteriorate.
 The assigned detachment officer-in-charge (OIC), a newly promoted captain recently assigned to the battalion on return to the United States from a deployment to Korea, had been serving as the assistant battalion adjutant pending departure of the incumbent adjutant who was on orders.
 On the adjutant’s departure the assistant adjutant was to assume the duties of adjutant.